 On her most recent visit to China, Spires and her team conducted workshops and feedback sessions on the first iteration of the curriculum design with the teachers at SNA.

 Exchanging students, ideas

-While students from both high schools will continue to collaborate on future projects together, a student exchange program will be implemented once SNA is built, allowing some students from both schools the opportunity to travel and meet the peers they will have worked with virtually in person.
+While students from both high schools will continue to collaborate on future projects together, a student exchange program will be implemented once SNA is built, allowing some students from both schools the opportunity to travel and meet in-person the peers they will have worked with virtually.

-The high school students will not be the only ones traveling to learn.
-Students from NC State’s College of Education will have opportunities to conduct part of their student teaching requirement at SNA.
-Additionally, veteran teachers from North Carolina may travel to China to learn about Chinese culture and education with the educators at SNA, and then return to reinvest that global knowledge in NC classrooms.
+Students from NC State’s College of Education will also have opportunities to complete part of their student teaching requirement at SNA.
+Additionally, veteran teachers from North Carolina may travel to China to learn about Chinese culture and education with the educators at SNA, and then return to reinvest that global knowledge in North Carolina’s classrooms.

 “North Carolina has a long history of focusing on the importance of global education.
 This strategic partnership with Suzhou will lead to development of personal and professional relationships that can lead to academic collaboration.
 This collaboration among nations is the path to solving complex challenges that face our world,” said Tricia Willoughby, NC State Board of Education member.

 Spires began developing the model for Project-Based Inquiry (PBI) over a decade ago in one of her graduate classes, and has used it as a centerpiece pedagogy in the New Literacies & Teacher Leader Institutes since 2009.
 She is now applying the process to her work with SNA.
 The PBI process effectively allows students to collaborate with peers from other countries and learn about other cultures as they collectively learn new information.